- 16.1–18.1 in

 Each breeding season, Green Herons pair up with one mate apiece, performing courtship displays that include stretching their necks, snapping their bills, flying with exaggerated flaps, and calling loudly.
 They often nest solitarily, although they may join colonies with other Green Herons or with other species.
 They defend breeding areas from each other and from birds like crows and grackles that prey on their nests.
 Other predators include snakes and raccoons.
 Both the male and female brood and feed the chicks, which may stay with their parents for more than a month after leaving the nest, as they learn to forage.
 Green Herons protect their feeding areas by driving away other species, such as American Coots, that approach too closely.

-Green Herons are still common, but they have suffered a gradual decline of 1.6 percent per year from 1966–2010, according to the North American Breeding Bird Survey.
-That annual rate corresponds to a cumulative drop of 53 percent.
+Green Herons are still common, but their population suffered a gradual decline of 1.6 percent per year from 1966 to 2010, resulting in a cumulative decline of 51 percent, according to the North American Breeding Bird Survey.
 Declines have been recorded across most of their range, with only California populations showing an increase in that time.
 Nevertheless, threats to the species are still rated as low enough for the species to be categorized as low concern for North America by the Waterbird Species Conservation Status Assessment.
+Green Herons can be found throughout the year across the U.S. (with the exception of several mid-western states), Central and northern South America.
+A small percentage breeds in the southwest of Canada.
 In the past, people hunted Green Herons for food and controlled their numbers near fish hatcheries, where the herons were perceived as a threat to the fish.
 Today, their biggest threat is probably habitat loss through the draining or development of wetlands, although no one knows the extent of this impact because these herons are solitary and widely dispersed.

 - Davis, W. E., Jr., and J. A. Kushlan.
 1994.
 Green Heron (Butorides virescens).
 In The Birds of North America, No. 129 (A. Poole, and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.